Heather Sweet (politician)

 Heather Dawn Sweet (born August 23, 1981) is a Canadian politician who serves as a Member of the Legislative Assembly of Alberta, representing the riding of Edmonton-Manning.
-She was elected in the 2015 Alberta election as a member of the New Democratic Party, and she was re-elected in 2019.
+She was elected in the 2015 Alberta election as a member of the New Democratic Party, and she was re-elected in 2019 and 2023.
+As of June 21, 2024, she serves as the Official Opposition critic for Agriculture and Forestry as well as for Rural Economic Development.
+She also serves as the Deputy Whip of the Official Opposition.

 Personal life

 Before entering politics, Sweet worked as a registered social worker for more than 10 years, with one year working with the Métis Child and Family Services Society.
 Sweet worked in child protection services focusing on high-risk youth from 2005 to 2015.